hmalkawi1/tezos/README.md

 =====

 Tezos is a distributed consensus platform with meta-consensus capability.
-Tezos not only comes to consensus about state, like BTC or ETH.
-It also comes to consensus about how the protocol and the nodes should adapt and upgrade.
+Tezos comes to consensus about state, like BTC or ETH.
+It also comes to consensus about how the protocol and nodes should adapt and upgrade.

 See https://www.tezos.com/ for more information about the project.